-Difference Between Hard Gelatin Caspsule And Soft Gelatin Capsule.
-[13]
+Difference Between Hard Gelatin Caspsule And Soft Gelatin Capsule.^[13]

 SI.NO.
 HARD GELATIN CAPSULES SOFT GELATIN CAPSULES 1 Consist of two parts i.e a Body and a Cap.
 It becomes a single unit after sealing the two halves of the capsules.
 2 They are cylindrical in shape.
 They are available in oval, round and tube like shapes.
-The contents usually consist of medicaments or the The contents usually consist of liquids or solid 3 mixture of medicaments in the form of powder, beads dissolved or dispersed in suitable excipients to give or granules. paste like consistency.
-4 These are prepared from gelatin, titanium dioxide, These are prepared from gelatin, plasticizer colourants and plasticizers. (glycerine or sorbitol) and a preservative.
-Capsules are sealed after they are filled to ensure that Filling and scaling of soft galatin consules are done 5 the medicaments may not come out of the capsule due Filling and sealing of soft gelatin capsules are done to rough handling. in a combined operation on machine.
+3 The contents usually consist of medicaments or the mixture of medicaments in the form of powder, beads or granules.
+The contents usually consist of liquids or solid dissolved or dispersed in suitable excipients to give paste like consistency.
+4 These are prepared from gelatin, titanium dioxide, colourants and plasticizers.
+These are prepared from gelatin, plasticizer (glycerine or sorbitol) and a preservative.
+5 Capsules are sealed after they are filled to ensure that the medicaments may not come out of the capsule due to rough handling.
+Filling and sealing of soft gelatin capsules are done in a combined operation on machine.